 Well, this was a superior 'breeze house' and no mistake!
 In fact, really much too far removed from that Polynesian vibe to be called a 'tiki bar', even though designed with serious drinking in mind.
 But look: there was a dining table, and a settee with a low coffee table in front of it, and a carpet.
 It was still an informal space, but civilised - the retreat not of wild youngsters but of their staid parents, and definitely not somewhere to get drunk in.
 It was too nice for that.

-Once again, I found myself feeling thankful that, although comfortably placed, I haven't got the spare cash needed for something like this.
-My unswerving top priorities - beyond day-to-day stuff - have to be holidays, healthcare (mainly dentist and optician), next car finance, and house maintenance.
-Other things must wait their turn, and will get bought only when I can afford it.
+Once again, I found myself feeling thankful that, although I consider myself comfortably placed, I haven't got any spare cash.
+I wouldn't want to feel tempted to buy something like this.
+It's not in any case my idea of high-level living.
+No, my personal situation forces me to budget and make down-to-earth choices.
+My unswerving top financial priorities - beyond day-to-day stuff - have to be holidays, healthcare (mainly dentist and optician), next-car finance, and house maintenance.
+Other things must await their turn, and will get bought only when I can afford it.
 The next laptop, for instance.

 So a tiki bar for my back garden?
 I think not.